whatwg/streams/README.md

         if (dest.state === "waiting") {
             dest.waitForWritable().then(fillDest, abortSource);
         } else {
-            // Source has either been closed by someone else, or has errored.
+            // Source has either been closed by someone else, or has errored in the course of someone else writing.
             // Either way, we're not going to be able to do anything else useful. abortSource();
         }